Scrambles86/dice_depot/README.md

     <li>Easy to navigate interface, along with the ability to easily organise games by the user's choice of category</li>
     <li>A responsive site that works on tablet, mobile and desktop</li>
     <li>The ability to sell unwanted games to the store</li>
-    <li>A fast estimate on sell price that doesn't require any commitment from the user</li>
 </ul>

 <h3>Admin Goals</h3>